Answers to some of the most common questions I have

 hole for the wires?
 Easy, drill an e.g. 8 mm holes, pull the wires and

-fill the hole with e.g. silicone glue.
+fill the hole with e.g. silicone glue or Superfix.
+Any elastic filler

 PORT DIMENSIONS